FormalIngenieroniel/FormalIngenieroniel/README.md

 > 🔝 Starts with basic concepts to advanced time series, data cleaning, interpretation, and predictive models.
 > 📅 A collection of different notebooks that document years of learning Data Analisis and ML.
 > 🏁 Integrates various final projects with deep analysis of data in practical cases.
+>
+> 🔝 Starts with basic concepts to advanced time series, data cleaning, interpretation, and predictive models.
+> 📅 A collection of different notebooks that document years of learning Data Analisis and ML.
+> 🏁 Integrates various final projects with deep analysis of data in practical cases.

 ### ML Prediction Oriented